 Keep refrigerated under 5 degrees Celsius at all times and consume by the date shown.
 Suitable for freezing before use by date shown.
 Consume within 3 months from date of freezing.

 Gently pierce film once.
-Heat in a Microwave(800w) for 2-3 minutes or until piping hot.
+Heat in a microwave (900w) for 3-4 mins or until piping hot.
 Use extreme caution when hot.

 Low SaltReducing consumption of salt contributes to the maintenance of normal blood pressure.